Diffuse neutrino background from past core-collapse supernovae: Theoretical model ingredients

 An alternative method to measure the cosmic supernova rate is indirectly from the cosmic birth rate of stars: the {\it mass} of the total stars formed per unit time per unit comoving volume at a given redshift $z$.
 This strategy works since the lifetimes of massive stars which undergo supernova explosions (heavier than approximately $\sim 8 M_\odot$ in mass) is less than $O(100)$ Myr which is short on cosmological timescales.
 In other words, all massive stars born in a particular redshift range will expend their nuclear fuel and collapse within the same redshift bin, without a cosmologically significant delay (the same cannot be said about thermonuclear supernovae\cite{Horiuchi:2010kq}, which can be delayed by billions of years since the birth of their progenitor stars).

 The core-collapse rate density is then inferred as follows assuming the stellar initial mass function (IMF) $\phi(M)$:

-where Salpeter mass function ($\phi(M) \propto M^{-2.35}$) has been adopted often in the literature\cite{Salpeter:1955it}.
+where $R_{\rm SF}$ is the star formation rate density, and the Salpeter mass function ($\phi(M) \propto M^{-2.35}$) has been adopted often in the literature\cite{Salpeter:1955it}.
 Here, the stellar mass distribution spans $0.1 M_\odot$ to $125 M_\odot$, with the supernova progenitor ranging from $8 M_\odot$ to $125 M_\odot$.
 In reality, the Salpeter IMF is known to be inaccurate especially at the low-mass end, but it is still useful as a common way to compare.
 Various modifications to the Salpeter IMF exist, among the more frequently used including those by Chabrier\cite{Chabrier:2003ki} and Kroupa.\cite{Kroupa:2000iv}

 The cosmic birth rate of stars is inferred from the number of massive stars in a galaxy at a given time.
 From this, the mean star formation rate of stars during the time window equivalent to the lifetimes of massive stars can be estimated.
 It is, however, not feasible to observe individual massive stars in distant galaxies.
 So instead, aggregate galactic observables are used to estimate the number of massive stars: so-called ``star-formation indicators.''\cite{Kennicutt:1998zb} For example, massive stars have high surface temperature and thus typically dominate a galaxy's ultraviolet (UV) emission (barring emission from non-stellar origins, e.g., active galactic nuclei, AGN).
 Thus, observations of a galaxy's UV emission can be combined with knowledge of massive stars' UV luminosities to estimate the recent star formation rate.
 The conversion to star formation rate is known as the ``calibration factor'' and its modeling typically relies on stellar population modeling.
 In practice, when the star-formation rate estimated using, e.g., the UV indicator, the observed UV luminosity is appropriately dust-corrected and AGN corrected (when necessary), then multiplied by the UV calibration factor.
 A recent collection of star formation rate density measurements is shown in Fig.~\ref{fig:starformationrates} (including UV and other measurements), alongside two commonly used functional fits to the data from Yuksel et al. 2008\cite{Yuksel:2008cu} and Madau and Dickinson 2014\cite{Madau:2014bja}.
 In the redshift range of a few relevant for the DSNB, the spread in measurements is a factor of 2--3.